ademirsoy/trading-service/README.md

 Conversions from Entity to DTOs (vice versa) are performed at this level.
 ModelMapper library is mostly used for simplicity.
 Custom converters are used when necessary.

+- Randomized market data is initialized on startup via reading from the configuration file.
+If multiple nodes are started for backend, only the first node will initialize the data.

 ### Exception Handling:
 Since Trading Service is mostly a CRUD application and business logic is not complex, exceptions are mostly handled for request validation purposes.